How to Check What CPU You Have? (and Its Specs)

 Control Panel System

-Limitations of this Methods
+Limitations of this Method

 While the “About” window is a great way to figure out the make and model of your PC, it doesn’t provide a whole lot of details and information regarding your processor.